 Since we said tossing food is great on this wok, you are not limited to a spatula’s choice to use.
 The only spatula you should avoid using is metallic ones.
 You get to turn all the food quickly compared to flat bottoms.

 To use this wok without having to worry about wobbling, you will need to get a wok ring.
 The round shape does not balance well on the stove and can cause kitchen accidents.
 A wobbly wok is risky and a step closer to pilling the cooking food on the floor or other surfaces.
 The wok from carbon steel, cast iron, wire, and stainless steel.

 Cons of round-bottom woks

 The biggest disadvantage that can make you rethink using a round bottom wok is when you own an electric stove.
 Even with a wok ring, people with electric stoves should stick to the flat-bottomed woks.

 The flat bottomed ones are good options for people trying out the wok for the first time.
 As you become an expert, you get to know the ideal type suitable for your cooking needs.
 You can make every day a Chinese meal with any of these shapes in your kitchen.

-Top 5 Best Round bottom Wok According to the Market Recharge For All Budgets that I Recommend.
+Best Round bottom Wok According to the Market Recharge

 Read more: Cooking Wok Vs Frying Pan